ANTI-RACISM

 Spiritual Bypassing

-I am committed to naming spiritual bypassing and weeding it out of the garden.
+In all my offerings, I am committed to naming spiritual bypassing and weeding it out of the garden.
 According to Psychology Today, spiritual bypassing is “using ‘spiritual ideas and practices’ to sidestep personal, emotional ‘unfinished business,’ to shore up a shaky sense of self, or to belittle basic needs, feelings, and developmental tasks.”

 Antiracism Daily asserts that Spiritual Bypassing acts as a deterrent when we are not ready to confront difficult emotions in our lives.
 However, it is also a common tool used to avoid acknowledging one’s privilege because doing so is inherently messy, painful, and requires continued awareness.